-First aid and minor medical attention is available at the clinic within the Resort.
+First aid and minor medical attention is available with a nurse at the clinic at Plantation Resort.
 Aircraft and boat evacuation available for emergencies.

-Mosquitoes
+Mosquitoes / Zika

 As a tropical island mosquito are a part of life.
 For sensitive skin apply repellent, especially neck and ankle areas.
 Vape mats are also available in each room.
 To control mosquitoes, we mist daily.